kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 - each program has its own set of instructions
 - each program and its corresponding line of instruction can be assigned to be executed on a logical processor
 	- this heavily depends on the OS scheduling mechanism and CPU hardware design
+### OS as a Control Program
+- the OS ensures that all applications